Abhay26mip10087/password_generator/README.md

    python password_generator.py

 3. Enter the desired password length when prompted (minimum 4):

-   --- MY PASSWORD GENERATOR ---
+   --- Password Generator ---
-   Enter password length (e.g., 8 or 12): 12
+   Enter password length (min 4): 12

 4. View your generated password and its strength rating:

-   Your secure password is: xT9#mQ2!vLk8
+   Your password: aB3kLp9xTqR2
-   Status: Strong Password!
-(Very secure)
+   Status: Strong

 ## How It Works

 1. **Input validation** — the script loops until it receives a valid integer of at least 4.
-2. **Character pools** — letters (`a-z`, `A-Z`), digits (`0-9`), and symbols (`string.punctuation`) are combined into one pool.
+2. **Character pool** — letters (`a-z`, `A-Z`) and digits (`0-9`) are combined into one pool.
-3. **Guaranteed variety** — one character is drawn from each of the letter, digit, and symbol pools first, then the rest of the password is filled randomly from the combined pool.
+3. **Guaranteed variety** — one character is drawn from the letters and one from the digits first, then the rest of the password is filled randomly from the combined pool.
-4. **Shuffling** — all characters are shuffled so the guaranteed ones aren't always in the same position.
+4. **Shuffling** — all characters are shuffled using `random.SystemRandom()` so the guaranteed ones aren't always in the same position.
-5. **Strength check** — the script checks for lowercase, uppercase, digit, and symbol presence, then combines that with password length to rate the password as Weak, Medium, or Strong.
+5. **Strength check** — the script rates the password as Weak (under 8 characters), Medium (8–11 characters), or Strong (12 or more characters) based purely on length.

+## Notes

+This version doesn't include symbols and rates strength by length alone.
+For stronger, production-grade passwords, consider adding symbol support and switching from `random` to Python's `secrets` module.